Arabesque, 2007 | [Materials] Composite plastic body casts, Computers, Compressed Air Components, Mp3 Player, Video Projector, Camera.

 contrast heavily with the organized symmetry of the body parts.
 In motion,

 "Arabesque" becomes a time-based performance and a physical animation.
-All this is

-and shapes created from the human form.
+patterns and shapes created from the human form.